mhatzl/mantra-wiki/5-Requirements/5-REQ-testcov.md

 - **Parents:** [`testcov.test_case`, `trace.origin`]

 The origin of a test case consists of the filepath and line number the test case is defined at.
-For *mantra* to link traces to test cases, the filepaths of test cases and coverage data must use the same relative path origin.
+For *mantra* to link traces to test cases, the filepaths of traces and test cases must use the same relative path origin.
 Storing filepaths as absolute paths would prevent the database or reports from being portable.

+The origin of a trace is its unique identifier, and therefore the test case origin must also be usable as unique identifier.

 ### `testcov.test_case.metadata`: Metadata of the test case